Paid Sick Leave in Mississippi: Who Qualifies and How Much You Earn

 • Use the FMLA process for serious conditions.
 If you need extended time for a serious health condition and your employer is FMLA-covered, request FMLA leave in writing.
 FMLA complaints go to the U.S. Department of Labor's Wage and Hour Division.

 • Confirm wage and overtime issues federally.
-Because Mississippi has no state wage-and-hour agency enforcing a state minimum wage, unpaid-wage and overtime claims are handled under the FLSA by the U.S. Department of Labor's Wage and Hour Division.
+Because Mississippi has no state minimum wage to enforce, unpaid-wage and overtime claims are handled under the FLSA by the U.S. Department of Labor's Wage and Hour Division.

 Where to Verify